Streptomycin 3"-kinase

-Thus, the two substrates of this enzyme are ATP and streptomycin, whereas its two products are ADP and streptomycin 3-phosphate.
+The enzyme characterised from Streptomyces bacteria converts the antibiotic, streptomycin, to a monophosphate, streptomycin 3-phosphate, by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferases, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:streptomycin 3"-phosphotransferase.
 Other names in common use include streptomycin 3"-kinase (phosphorylating), and streptomycin 3"-phosphotransferase.